numpy/numpy/doc/source/user/basics.types.rst

     This method allows you to account for the small inaccuracies that can occur in floating-point calculations.

-    For information about precision in calculations, see [Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).
+    For information about precision in calculations, see `Floating-Point Arithmetic <https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_.

 Extended precision